josecarlosgt/bootsrap/README.md

 > This effect gives the images a more natural appearance by eliminating the abrupt pauses that result when lines change direction in sharp corners.

-## Task 6: Leveraging class utilities for colors
+## Task 6: Class utilities for colors

 Reference: [Bootstrap Docs > Utilities > Colors](https://getbootstrap.com/docs/5.0/utilities/colors/)